unagisoftware/ruber/README.md

 The easiest way to integrate to Uber API.

+### Why Ruber?

+Because Ruby + Uber just makes sense 🚗💎

+We named this gem Ruber because, well... it’s built in Ruby and integrates with Uber.
+See what we did there? 😏

+This gem helps you seamlessly connect your Ruby app with Uber’s services.
+Hop in, let’s ride!

 > The current version includes the integration with the Uber Direct API.

 ## Installation